th2-net/th2-key-value-storage/README.md

 Accepts following query parameters:
 - `collection` - text, name of collection from which ids requested
+- `sort` - text, get only "ascending" value.
+Means that ids will be sorted by timestamp in ascending order (default - descending) (optional)

 `http://localhost:8080/allRecordsFromCollection` - returns a list of records from collection

 Accepts following query parameters:
 - `collection` - text, name of collection from which records requested
+- `sort` - text, get only "ascending" value.
+Means that records will be sorted by timestamp in ascending order (default - descending) (optional)

 ### POST REQUESTS